 - Select 1 course from subject ANTH, PSYC, SOCI or SCIE

 Critical Studies Electives (12-15 credits)

 Students who complete the developmental composition sequence complete 9.0 credits of CS electives; all other students complete 12.0 credits.

 - ANTH (Anthropology), PHIL (Philosophy), PSYC (Psychology), SOCI (Sociology)

 - Select courses from : Art History or Critical Studies Elective.

-- Complete 9 credits of free electives.
+- Complete 9 credits.
 This requirement is satisfied by any undergraduate course that isn’t required by the program.